realXtend/doc/arch_article/simple.rst

 For users with no previous experience in virtual worlds, 3d or game programming, the tool allows easy reuse of premade models and scripts from libraries on the web.
-Any asset reference in RealXtend can be an URL, and the Naali GUI supports simple drag&drop of 3d models from web pages to the 3d scene.
+Any asset reference in realXtend can be an URL, and the Naali GUI supports simple drag&drop of 3d models from web pages to the 3d scene.
 You can build your world simply in the local application, like you can use a web browser to view HTML files and